 Courts

-PSOE officials distance the Prosecutor's Office and the Moncloa Palace from the leak about Ayuso's boyfriend
+PSOE officials deny any involvement of the Prosecutor's Office or the Moncloa Palace in the leak about Ayuso's boyfriend

 Cargando